staymarta/gateway/README.md

 We refer to it as a *dumb* gateway.

+**WARNING**: This only handles JSON currently, support for all types of data will be included eventually.

 ### Transformation Process

 1.  `GET /v1/messages` -> `v1.messages`
 2. GET `v1.messages`
 3. Wrap response in client friendly format

 Formatting is just a matter of a format like this:

 ```js
 {